Instructions for use! This

 four hours to make the climb, but I got back in under an hour.
 We spent that

 night in base camp, by then the owner had returned.
-I tried explaining what had
+I tried explaining what

-happened, but he didn’t speak English, so we sat by the fire until Tashi came
+happened, but he didn’t speak English, so we sat by the fire until Tashi

 back and talked to him.